simonespa/machine-learning-playground/notes/math_recall/derivatives.md

 The derivative of a function $f$ is the rate at which the function value is changing with respect to $x$, given $f(x)$ and a given value of $x$.

+Weights are updated by using the partial derivative of the loss with respect to each individual weight.

 By first principle, the derivative of a function $f(x)$ is

 $$f'(x) = \lim_{h \to 0} \frac{f(x + h) - f(x)}{h}$$